rghoward/projects/README.md

 1. Clustering Orlando Neighborhoods Based on Covid Cases
 2. Determining Stock Growth Leading up to Quarterly Earnings

-It also contains a selection of projects where I practiced my analysis skills.
-I obtained these projects from janatahack.com
+It also contains a selection of projects where I showcased my use of a variety of ML techniques.